HugoPasse/Transforms-of-cubical-complexes/README.md

 # Transforms-of-cubical-complexes

 Code in this repository implements algorithms to compute hybrid transforms, Radon transform and Euler characteristic transform on cubical complexes.
-The
+You have two choices, you can use the file `Embedded_cubical_complex.h` as a header file in a C++ program, or you can compile the python module to use it in a python program.

 ## Python module compilation